-Lefties now use those words to describe any instance of a white person disagreeing with, opposing, disliking, fighting or insulting any non-white person.
-In their world, any white disapproval of non-whites equals racism while any non-white dissatisfaction of whites is normal and expected.
+Lefties now use those words to describe any instance of a white person disagreeing with, opposing, disliking, fighting, or insulting any non-white person.
+In their world, any white disapproval of non-whites is racism, while non-white dissatisfaction of whites is normal and expected.

-This proves that Lefties are racist by definition since they believe that non-whites are superior to whites, morally and politically.
-This is no surprise.
+It proves that Lefties are racist by definition since they believe that non-whites are superior to whites, morally and politically.
+That is no surprise.
 Socialists, from Stalin to National Socialist Hitler, have always been racists.
 They were xenophobic too.
 Hitler insisted that Jews had ‘stolen’ Germany, just as today’s Lefties vow that white people ‘stole’ America from Native Americans.

 Indians Stole America

 Out of the hundreds of popular myths Lefties gave us, a common one is that white people stole America from the Indians.
-This is something the Fifth Column and hippies cooked up between them, since World War II.
+The Fifth Column and hippies conjured up this myth between them since World War II.

-The latest evidence indicates that the first human inhabitants of North America came from East Asia 25,000 years ago, and all other North American Indians descended from them.
-After that, they split into different groups, and each went their own way.
-Various tribes of Indians were separated by mountains, rivers, plains, deserts, and were thus able to develop their personal traits and cultures over the millennia.
+The latest evidence indicates that North America’s first human inhabitants came from East Asia 25,000 years ago, and all other North American Indians descended from them.
+After that, they split into different groups and traveled in different directions.
+Various tribes of Indians were separated by mountains, rivers, plains, deserts, and were thus able to develop original traits and cultures over the millennia.
 Some tribes were very warlike, others less so.
-Some were peaceful and fun loving; others barbaric and savage.
+Some were peaceful and fun-loving; others barbaric and savage.
 There was no rule of law, writing, courts, and thus no real property, other than what a person claimed was his.

 Indians were Stone Age people.
-Since they had no written language, mathematics, trigonometry, science, paper, pens, compasses, or measuring devices, they could hardly send out teams of cartographers to map their land.
-Consequently, they had no idea what America looked like, how far it went or what shape it was.
+Since they had no written language, mathematics, trigonometry, science, paper, pens, compasses, or measuring devices, they could hardly send out cartographers to map their land.
+Consequently, they had no idea what America looked like, how far it went, or what shape it was.
 They knew not where it began or ended, who lived in it, or who owned it.

-As eons passed thousands of tribes were established, each with their own traits and customs, and each with their own languages, religions, and morals.
+As eons passed, thousands of tribes were established, each with their peculiarities and customs, each with unique languages, religions, and morals.
 Most were nomadic.
 Over time their languages and religions would fluctuate and mutate.
 With no record-keeping, they could not anchor language or beliefs to prevent constant change.
 No one Indian would be aware that their words, names, mottos, and religions were constantly altering as there were no historical registries.
-Tribal ownership of land, weapons, women, and children, depended on strength and power.
-The most potent and most powerful took what they wanted.
+Tribal ownership of land, weapons, women, and children depended on strength and power.
+The most potent and powerful took what they wanted.

 That life was anarchistic and frightening.
-Children would watch their family being scalped and their village burned to the ground, before being taken away to be beaten, raped and enslaved.
-Over thousands of years, millions of Indians were tortured, oppressed and murdered by other Indians.
+Children would watch their family being scalped, and their village burned to the ground before being taken away to be beaten, raped, and enslaved.
+Over thousands of years, millions of Indians were tortured, oppressed, and murdered by other Indians.
 Hundreds of tribes were wiped out, and many different ethnic groups went extinct.
 Any with peaceful traits were not long for this world.
 Savage Indians reigned supreme, taking whatever they liked and expanding their territories.
-Since there was no rule of law, there was naught to prevent murderers within the tribe killing their way to the top of the hierarchy, and this constant chaos made it impossible for them to develop writing, law, courts or civilization.
-Any attempt by an individual towards such ideals would be met with a swift and bloody execution.
+Since there was no rule of law, there was naught to prevent murderers in the tribe killing their way to the top of the hierarchy, and this constant chaos made it impossible for them to develop writing, law, courts, or civilization.
+Tribes would meet any attempt by an individual towards such ideals with a swift and bloody execution.

 Ruthless, bloodthirsty Indians stole what parts of America they camped on from other Indians.
 They offered nothing for the land they purloined.
-They tendered no superior culture or laws, and volunteered no way to bring about true ownership.
+They tendered no superior culture or laws and volunteered no way to bring about genuine ownership.
 Instead, they just took what they wanted and left a trail of merciless destruction in their wake.
-After thousands of years of this behavior can we say Indians stole America?
+After thousands of years of this behavior, can we say Indians stole America?
 Yes.
 Every part of the country that Indians inhabited was taken by other Indians at some stage in their history.
 It was an ongoing state of theft, murder, kidnapping, rape, and slavery.

-When at long last whites arrived they tried to negotiate with Indians, and sometimes were successful.
-If given a choice whites preferred to barter and trade than to fight.
-They operated under lawfulness and Christian scruples, preferring to get along with Indians.
-It was in their nature, their laws and their religious customs to make friends with other cultures and avoid conflict.
+When, at long last, whites arrived, they tried to negotiate with Indians, and sometimes were successful.
+Whites preferred to barter and trade than to fight.
+They operated under lawfulness and Christian scruples, choosing to get along with Indians.
+Their nature, laws, and religious customs drove them to make friends with other cultures and avoid conflict.